 Schola Cantorum San FranciscoGrants and Awards

-2014, Resonances of the Raj, my book forthcoming with Oxford University Press, has been awarded an AMS 75 PAYS publication subvention from the American Musicological Society.
+2014, Resonances of the Raj, my new book with Oxford University Press, has been awarded an AMS 75 PAYS publication subvention from the American Musicological Society.
 Funded in part through the support of the National Endowment for the Humanities and the Andrew W. Mellon Foundation, AMS 75 PAYS Subventions provide support for the publication of first books by scholars in the early stages of their career.

 2013, Mills College Travel Grant to present my work at the Society for Ethnomusicology’s Annual Meeting (Indianapolis)